-- Protocol 6 Trust Boards must ensure that best practice in recruitment process is always followed.
-This includes following the CES Guidance on Recruitment of Staff for Governing Boards which is available on the CES website and takes the Governing Board through the process of recruiting, including issues to be aware of, (for example disability/Catholicity requirements/disqualification etc.), and also includes a checklist of items to be completed before an offer of employment can be made. - Protocol 7 Governing Boards must inform the Diocesan Schools Commissioner, at the earliest point, of any vacancies and of processes for recruitment for Senior Posts which must be filled by a Practicing Catholic (this also includes informing the Diocesan Schools Commissioner of the terms of any temporary appointments and secondments). - Protocol 8 As required in the Bishops' Memorandum, Governing Boards must ensure that the Archbishop is represented during the appointment of senior leaders and teachers of religious education from the start of any process. - Protocol 9 Governing Boards must ensure that the Archbishop is represented in disciplinary procedures because he has a right of episcopal oversight (as set out in the Bishops' Memorandum).
-Governing Boards must keep the Diocesan Schools Commissioner informed of any issues which relate to senior members of staff, particularly where dismissal may be the outcome of the process. - Protocol 10 Trust Boards must ensure that any HR and legal advice comes from an adviser who is an expert in employment law and a specialist in the Catholic education sector (churchmarketplace).
+Governing Boards must inform the Diocesan Schools Commissioner, at the earliest point, of any vacancies and of processes for recruitment for senior leadership positions such as Chief Executive Officer, Headteacher, Deputy Headteacher, Principal, Deputy Principal, Chaplain; Executive Head, Head of School and Head or coordinator of Religious Education which must be filled by a Practising Catholic (this also includes informing the Diocesan Schools Commissioner of the terms of any temporary appointments and secondments).

+As required in the Bishops' Memorandum, Governing Boards must ensure that the Diocesan Bishop is represented during the appointment of senior leaders and teachers of religious education from the start of any process.

+Governing Boards must ensure that the Diocesan Bishop is represented in disciplinary procedures because he has a right of episcopal oversight (as set out in the Bishops' Memorandum).
+Governing Boards must keep the Diocesan Schools Commissioner informed of any issues which relate to senior members of staff, particularly where dismissal may be the outcome of the process.

+Governing Boards must ensure that any HR and legal advice comes from an adviser who is an expert in employment law and a specialist in the Catholic education sector.
 Governing Boards should seek guidance from the Diocese as to the use of the Churchmarketplace framework.
-Prior to engaging HR advisers, Trust Boards must ensure that they are able to provide appropriate advice and support which is based on the CES model policies and contracts and is not dependent on the use of third party policies, which includes local authority policies. - Protocol 11 Trust Boards must ensure that the Diocese is advised of senior leaders who may be working within other schools in a different Diocese. - Protocol 12 Trust Boards must ensure that at least one Governor or Director on each interview panel has attended up to date safer recruitment training. - Protocol 13 Trust Boards must ensure that they are notified of all conflicts of interest arising in recruitment processes, for example, where the applicant is a relative of one of the Governors.
-Where conflicts of interest arise, Governing Boards must ensure that they are dealt with appropriately, for example, by declaring individuals ineligible to sit on the recruitment panel. - Protocol 14 Trust Boards must ensure that all salaries reflect value for money and appropriate use of public funds.
-Trust Boards must provide any salary information requested by the Diocese.
+Prior to engaging HR advisers, Governing Boards must ensure that they are able to provide appropriate advice and support which is based on the CES model policies and contracts and is not dependent on the use of third party policies, which includes local authority policies.

+Governing Boards must ensure that the Diocese is advised of senior leaders who may be working within other schools in a different Diocese.

+Governing Boards must ensure that at least one Governor on each interview panel has attended up to date safer recruitment training.

+Governing Boards must ensure that they are notified of all conflicts of interest arising in recruitment processes, for example, where the applicant is a relative of one of the Governors.
+Where conflicts of interest arise, Governing Boards must ensure that they are dealt with appropriately, for example, by declaring individuals ineligible to sit on the recruitment panel.

+Governing Boards must ensure that all salaries reflect value for money and appropriate use of public funds.
+Governing Boards must provide any salary information requested by the Diocese.

-Protocol 15 In setting salaries, Governing Boards must have regard to the CES advice on the Living Wage which is available on the CES Website.
+In setting salaries, Governing Boards must have regard to the CES advice on the Living Wage which is available on the CES Website.